Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 Although DRL enables efficient search, it still suffers from the curse of dimensionality when facing problems with high-dimensional action spaces.
 Consider a network topology in our case with $23$ nodes and $72$ valid edges.
-This leads to an action space with $4.7\times10^{21}$ option if we use a brute force enumeration, which is almost impossible to search over.
+This leads to an action space with $2^{72}=4.7\times10^{21}$ options if we use a brute force enumeration, which is almost impossible to search over.
 To solve this problem, we propose a compact definition of the action space in our RL algorithm.
-Specifically, we define a compact action consisting of five steps, each corresponding to a decision at a particular level (see below), which will significantly improves the search efficiency of the algorithm.
+Specifically, we define a compact action consisting of five steps, each corresponding to a decision at a particular level (see below), which will significantly improve the search efficiency of the algorithm.

 Before introducing the steps, we give some basic definitions first.
-We generate a connected graph $G^*=(V,E^*)$ that we connect all edges satisfying $Dist(e)\le D$.
-Based on the graph $G^*$, we generate subgraphs $G_1$ and $G_2$. $G_1$ consists of all type-$H$ nodes and all links connecting type-$H$ nodes in graph $G^*$. $G_2$ is alike $G_1$ with type-$J$ nodes format.
-We run the $\mathtt{BFS}$ algorithm for the subgraph $G_1$ and $G_2$ to generate all connection components regarded as basic components preparing for generating new components.
+We generate a connected topology $G^*=(V,E^*)$ that we connect all edges satisfying $Dist(e)\le D_{max}$.
+Based on the topology $G^*$, we generate sub-topologies $G_1$ and $G_2$. $G_1$ consists of all type-$H$ nodes and all links connecting type-$H$ nodes in topology $G^*$. $G_2$ is alike $G_1$ with type-$J$ nodes format.
+We run the $\mathtt{BFS}$ algorithm for $G_1$ and $G_2$ to generate all connection components regarded as basic components preparing for generating new components.
 Based on these components, we define our five-step action as below.
-Fig. \ref{fig:actioncompression} shows how to utilize these steps to generate a graph.
+Fig. \ref{fig:actioncompression} shows how to utilize these steps to generate a topology. -0.1in

-\textit{Step 1.} The first step decides how many sub-components to have from a basic component.
-For example, we can divide a basic component consisting of $6$ nodes into $2$ sub-components in Fig. \ref{fig:actioncompression}.
+\textit{Step 1.} The first step decides how many sub-components to have from a basic component, e.g., we can divide a basic component with $6$ nodes into $2$ sub-components in Fig. \ref{fig:actioncompression}.

 \textit{Step 2.} The second step decides how many nodes to assign to each sub-component.
 For example, consider the $2$ sub-components obtained from the first step in Fig. \ref{fig:actioncompression}.
 There are $3$ potential choices to assign nodes, i.e., $\{(5,1),(4,2),(3,3)\}$.
-Specifically, $(5,1)$ means that one sub-component has $5$ nodes and the other sub-component has $1$ node.
+Specifically, $(4,2)$ means that one sub-component has $4$ nodes and the other has $2$ nodes.